-- Hard To Reposition: Self-adhesive tiles are very sticky.
+- Hard to reposition: Self-adhesive tiles are very sticky.
 You need to get your placement right because they are difficult to shift around.
 "Difficult" is putting it nicely; usually, they are impossible to move.
 By contrast, floor tile adhesive has a long working time, usually up to a full day and night, and this allows for repositioning.

 Roberts 2057 VCT Adhesive: Clear Drying and Low Cost

-Roberts Tile Adhesive is good for the non-pro, DIY tile installer because it has good grabbing capabilities, yet allows for some repositioning.
+Roberts is a Florida-based company that deals in all manner of flooring related products.
+Roberts Tile Adhesive is especially good for the non-professional DIY tile installer because it has good grabbing capabilities but still allows for some repositioning.
 This floor tile adhesive is designed specifically for vinyl composition tile.

-One gallon covers about 180 to 200 square feet.
+- Coverage: One gallon covers about 160 to 190 square feet.

 Henry Floor Adhesive: Long Working Time, Good On Bad Surfaces

+W.W.
+Henry is a Texas-based company that has been in the flooring materials business for over 75 years.
 Henry Floor Tile Adhesive is made just for composition (VCT) or asphalt tile.
-Like most floor tile adhesives, it sticks well to unfriendly surfaces like concrete, bumpy tile, and existing resilient flooring.
+Like most flooring adhesive, it sticks well to unfriendly surfaces such as concrete, bumpy tile, and existing resilient flooring.

-One gallon... covers about 350 to 400 square feet.
+- Coverage: One gallon covers about 300 to 350 square feet.